Smustafa8152/the-hr/CODE_EXPORT.md

-# The System - HRMS Code Export
+# NZSuite - HRMS Code Export

 This document contains all the key code implementations for the HR Management System.